rgoerwit/pi-cardano-node-setup/README.md

 ## License

-MIT license - Cardano community - use at your own risk
+MIT license - (c) Richard Goerwitz 2021 - use at your own risk